Venues for Presenting Work

-- Midwest Journal of Undergraduate Research
+Midwest Journal of Undergraduate Research

 The Midwest Journal of Undergraduate Research aims to promote high quality research by undergraduates at colleges affiliated with the Associated Colleges of the Midwest.
 It is produced by students and faculty of Monmouth College in Monmouth, Illinois.

-- Journal of Student Research
+Journal of Student Research

-JofSR is an Electronic, Academic, Multidisciplinary, and Peer-reviewed journal.
+Journal of Student Research is an electronic, academic, multidisciplinary, and peer-reviewed journal.
 It is available to anyone who browses the JofSR website on the internet.
-Article Submissions of all disciplines and subdisciplines are welcomed.
+Article submissions of all disciplines and subdisciplines are welcomed.

-- Journal of Undergraduate International Studies at the University of Wisconsin-Madison
+Journal of Undergraduate International Studies at the University of Wisconsin-Madison

-JUIS receives and reviews submissions throughout the year.
+Journal of Undergraduate International Studies receives and reviews submissions throughout the year.
 The journal seeks to publish the best undergraduate work across the country related to international themes and topics including, but not limited to: international conflict and resolution, environmental issues, economics, development and trade, global security and international health.

-- Journal for Undergraduate Research Opportunities at University of Georgia
+Journal for Undergraduate Research Opportunities at University of Georgia

-An interdisciplinary online journal for the study of America
+The NeoAmericanist is an interdisciplinary online journal for the study of America

 The Pittsburgh Undergraduate Review accepts original scholarship in all disciplines from undergraduates around the country.
 "At least two referees with expertise in fields related to the topic of each prospective article are chosen from a pool of faculty members at the University of Pittsburgh and surrounding institutions.
 These referees evaluate the paper with regard to originality and clarity, as well as quality of reasoning and research."

 Sprinkle was originally conceived in 2007 as a collection of student works from the McGill Sexual Diversity Studies department.
 We hope to widen this scope a bit, but continue to produce a queer-positive, critical journal that seeks to challenge the normative experiences that are often privileged within our society.
 In this vein, we hope to draw attention to queer history and experience as well as other issues of gender and sexuality, subjects not often addressed within classroom curricula.
 This journal hopes to draw from and appeal to a wide audience, and people of numerous identities and backgrounds.
 Sprinkle aims to lend legitimacy to the thoughts and experiences of young people, and produce an engaging publication.

-- The Drawing Center - Viewing Program http://www.drawingcenter.org/viewingprogram/
+The Drawing Center - Open Sessions

-Established in 1977, The Drawing Center’s Viewing Program offers emerging artists the opportunity to include their work in a curated Artist Registry that is consulted by a wide variety of arts professionals from across the globe: curators, gallerists, collectors, and educators, among others.
+Established in 1977, The Drawing Center offers emerging artists the opportunity to include their work in a curated Artist Registry that is consulted by a wide variety of arts professionals from across the globe: curators, gallerists, collectors, and educators, among others.
 Artists accepted into the Viewing Program are also invited to meet one-on-one with the Viewing Program Curator to review and discuss a recent selection of their work.
 This informal conversation provides artists with a valuable opportunity to engage in a critical discussion of their practice.

 The Dualist: (philosophy)

 The Dualist is a national undergraduate philosophy journal published by Stanford University undergraduates.
 Its purpose is to offer students from all universities an opportunity to participate in a normally inaccessible part of academic life -- the production and publication of papers for general philosophical readership.
 Established in 1993, The Dualist has since become the most renowned and prestigious undergraduate philosophy journal in the U.S., featuring thoughtful articles authored by undergraduates around the world.
 Each year, The Dualist publishes quality undergraduate papers in philosophy.
 We accept submissions every January and print the journal during the late summer.

 Film Matters is an exciting new film magazine, celebrating the work of undergraduate film scholars.
 Published quarterly, by students and for students, each issue will contain feature articles, as well as a healthy review section.
 In addition, with an undergraduate audience in mind, Film Matters will include occasional service-oriented pieces, such as: profiles of film studies departments, articles that engage the undergraduate film studies community and prepare students for graduate study in this field, and resources and opportunities that undergraduate scholars can pursue.
 In an effort to give undergraduate scholars real-world, applied learning experiences, all Film Matters feature submissions will undergo a peer review process.

-- The OK Reviewis a regional undergraduate literature and art magazine based out of Oklahoma State University.
+The OK Review is a regional undergraduate literature and art magazine based out of Oklahoma State University.
 The Ok Review features art, poetry, fiction and non-fiction.
 The competition may be either an individual work or the effort of a team.
 Submission information can be found on Facebook.

 The Oswald Review is a refereed journal of undergraduate criticism and research in the discipline of English.
 Published annually, the journal accepts submissions in conformance with the guidelines published on its web site.
 Deadline: February 5 (or nearest business day) for submissions; March 31 for notification of decision by editorial board.

-- Red Cedar Review: http://www.redcedarreview.com/
+Red Cedar Review

 Red Cedar Review is a journal of literature and art founded and run by undergraduate students at Michigan State University.
 Debuting in 1963, Red Cedar Review is the longest-running journal of its kind in the United States, and we are proud to have published work from such renowned authors as Margaret Atwood, Pablo Neruda, Tom Bissell, and Stuart Dybek.
 Today, Red Cedar Review is dedicated to the support of young literary and artistic talent through the exclusive publication of undergraduate students.
 Our mission is to provide undergraduates across the country with the opportunity to publish their own original works of prose, poetry, and visual art in this prestigious journal.

 The Wittenberg Review

-Poetry, short fiction, and art of all types--done either for a class or for your own enjoyment.
+The Wittenberg Review features poetry, short fiction, and art of all types--done either for a class or for your own enjoyment.

 Undergraduate Research in Writing and Rhetoric (YSW), a peer-reviewed journal for undergraduates, was founded in 2003 by Laurie Grobman and Candace Spigelman at Penn State Berks.
 YSW is the first international undergraduate research journal in rhetoric and writing studies and has garnered a national reputation.
 It has been lauded in College English; the Council on Undergraduate Research (CUR) Quarterly; and Undergraduate Research in English Studies.
 It is listed on the CUR website of undergraduate research journals, most of which are devoted to publishing research in the sciences.
 Articles and material from YSW have been selected for reprinting/publication in texts such as the 8th edition of The Essay Collection, edited by Lynn Z. Bloom.

-- American Journal of Undergraduate Research (University of Northern Iowa)
+American Journal of Undergraduate Research (University of Northern Iowa)